exercism/v3/languages/python/exercises/concept/conditionals/.docs/after.md

 >>> Hello,World
 ```

-In this example we did not evaluvate if condition like this `if str == "":`.
-Even then its understood by python that if a string is empty evaluvate it to `False` and evaluvate to `True` otherwise.
+In this example we did not evaluate if condition like this `if str == "":`.
+Even then it's understood by python that if a string is empty evaluate it to `False` and evaluate to `True` otherwise.

 Here is another on some pythonic expressions inside `if`